areThereAnyUserNamesLeft/microservices-task/PROGRESS.md

 ##### Where I can I'll cut corners for speed and not introduce complication of writing from scratch?

-###### ~0930
+###### ~0930 Planning / Research

-Borrow API code from [http://himarsh.org/build-restful-api-microservice-with-go/](http://himarsh.org/build-restful-api-microservice-with-go/) as a boilerplate for a RestAPI and Tests.
+Borrowed API code from [http://himarsh.org/build-restful-api-microservice-with-go/](http://himarsh.org/build-restful-api-microservice-with-go/) as a boilerplate for a RestAPI and Tests.
 Also kind of documented which is nice.
 This pretty much covers the backend of the project brief and on closer inspection has a Dockerfile ready and waiting in the accompanying repo.
 Taking the pressure off my writing code and allowing me to just refactor and repurpose what is here into a useable API for my nafarious purposes (Mwa ha ha ha ha...).

-###### ~1100
+###### ~1100 Copy/Paste/Refactor - DB Choices

 Code refactored and all seems to be running.
 The example I chose to use has a MySQL DB running locally and serving on port :3306 (as usual) - I guess I need to make that now.